CVC Capital Partners plans bid for parts of embattled Cineworld - Sky News

-March 27 (Reuters) - Private equity firm CVC Capital Partners has approached British cinema operator Cineworld Group Plc CINE.L for a takeover offer of parts of the embattled group, Sky News reported on Monday.
+March 27 (Reuters) - Private equity firm CVC Capital Partners has proposed a takeover of parts of British cinema operator Cineworld Group Plc CINE.L, within days of a similar offer from activist investor Elliott Management, Sky News reported on Monday.

 CVC is in talks with Cineworld about an offer for its eastern Europe and Israel operations, the report added.